News

 Getting Started

 If you haven't tried AI game review yet, the easiest way to start is to upload a recent game to AI Sensei.
-It's free for basic analysis — the AI's positional judgement is superhuman, though it may occasionally misread complex tactical positions.
+It's completely free, with all features included.
+The AI's positional judgement is superhuman, though it may occasionally misread complex tactical positions.
 Even so, it'll spot your biggest mistakes reliably.
+Paid plans (starting at $4.95/month) upgrade the analysis engine for deeper reading.

-Just grab an SGF file (or GIB, NGF, UGF — most server formats work), upload it, and look at the moves highlighted with the biggest point losses.
+Just grab an SGF file (or GIB, NGF, UGF/UGI, as most server formats work), upload it, and look at the moves highlighted with the biggest point losses.
 Start there.
 That's where the learning is.

 AI Sensei uses KataGo to analyze Go games in the cloud.
 Free analysis is available at ai-sensei.com.